-Widener University is currently seeking a Staff Counselor in our Office of Counseling and Psychological Services (CAPS).
-This 12-month clinical role is an integral part of the counseling inter-disciplinary mental health team providing direct routine and emergency mental health care to students as well as consultation, outreach, and support to the Delaware Law School community.
-The position is located at the Delaware Law School (DLS), and will work with the students on that campus as well as recent graduates as they prepare to take the bar examination.
+Widener University is currently seeking a Staff Counselor to join the office of Counseling and Psychological Services (CAPS).
+This is a 10-month clinical role and serves as an integral part of the counseling inter-disciplinary mental health team providing direct routine and emergency mental health care to students as well as consultation, outreach, and support to the university community.

-The position reports to the Director of CAPS and subsequently to the Associate Provost for Student Success.
-CAPS falls under the umbrella of Student Success and connects to the Associate Dean for Student Academic Affairs at Delaware Law School.
-The office of CAPS applies a holistic approach to help students achieve greater self-awareness and self-regulation, improve relationships, and attain independence as they progress towards successful degree completion.
+This position reports to the Director of CAPS and subsequently to the Associate Provost for Student Success.
+CAPS falls under the umbrella of Student Success.
+The office of CAPS applies a holistic approach to help students achieve greater self-awareness and self-regulation, improve relationships, and attain independence as they progress toward successful degree completion.
+CAPS works closely across campus with multiple departments to support student health and well-being.

 DUTIES AND RESPONSIBILITIES (including, but not limited to):